RESEARCH & EDUCATION

 Writing a scientific article

-The course happens weekly, on Mondays from 9:30 to 12:00 for 10 weeks in total.
+The course lasts for 10 consecutive weeks, with 1 weekly Monday session from 9:30 to 12:00.
+However, please reserve 12 weeks in your calendar, in case of Dutch public holidays or instructor illness.
 Please note that to successfully complete the course, max 2 absences are allowed (notified or unnotified).

 Prerequisites